Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 For many expats, the most common options include:

-• Non-Lucrative / Retirement Visa Spain — for retirees and passive income applicants
+• Non-Lucrative / Retirement Visa Spain — passive income

 • Student Visa Spain — for university or long-term studies